ralfbiedert/ffsvm/README.md

 ![performance](docs/performance_relative.v3.png)

-Classification time vs. libSVM.
+Classification time vs. libSVM for dense models.

 ![performance](docs/performance_history.v4.png)

 Performance milestones during development.

-All performance numbers for the `DenseSVM`.
-We also have support for `SparseSVM`s, which are slower for "mostly dense" models, and faster for "mostly sparse" models.
+All performance numbers reported for the `DenseSVM`.
+We also have support for `SparseSVM`s, which are slower for "mostly dense" models, and faster for "mostly sparse" models (and generally on the performance level of libSVM).

 [See here for details.](https://github.com/ralfbiedert/ffsvm-rust/blob/master/docs/performance.adoc)